programacion-versionado-semantico

 • Dependencies you use in your code

-Managing versioning manually would be very hard.
+Doing version management by hand would be very tough.
 Fortunately, there are tools for version management, such as source control and package managers.

-As I mentioned, an important part of versioning is deciding the rules and guidelines you can use to name the versions.
+As I said, an important part of versioning is deciding the rules and norms you can use to name versions.
 There are many systems for designating versions, or you could even create your own.

 However, there is a system called semantic versioning that is widely used in the development community.
-Although it is not the only one, it has become practically an accepted standard.
+Although it’s not the only one, it has become practically an accepted standard.

 Semantic versioning consists of three numbers that identify the version: